 - On the outside wipe off one side of the exterior windscreen with a cloth.
 Spray the area with the glass cleaner and wash it off with a hose.
 Dry with a clean, lint free towel and then do the other side of the windscreen

 Here’s a handy tip: Pour a little white vinegar onto a clean lint free cloth.
 Wipe over the interior and exterior windscreen with the vinegar to clarify the glass and make it sparkling clean.

-To avoid potential issues, as soon as you notice a chip, scratch or crack in any of your car’s auto glass book online with AA Auto Glass or call 0800 300 120.
-We can take care of all your auto glass needs; we may even be able to repair it so it doesn’t have to be replaced.
+If you notice a chip, scratch or crack in any of your car’s auto glass book online with AA Auto Glass or call 0800 300 120.